2024 United States drone sightings: Congressional responses

 In mid-December, several United States Senators formally requested federal support and transparency regarding the sightings.
-Senators Cory Booker, Kirsten Gillibrand, Andy Kim, and Chuck Schumer, sent a letter to the FBI, DHS and FAA on December 12, requesting briefings on their efforts to address the situation.
-On December 15, Senator Schumer requested the Department of Homeland Security deploy specialized drone detection systems to New York and New Jersey.
+Senators Cory Booker, Kirsten Gillibrand, Kim, and Schumer, sent a letter to the FBI, DHS and FAA on December 12, requesting briefings on their efforts to address the situation.
+On December 15, Schumer requested the Department of Homeland Security deploy specialized drone detection systems to New York and New Jersey.
 On the same day, Senator Amy Klobuchar called for more transparency and a Senate briefing on the sightings.
 Senator Richard Blumenthal suggested using electronic jamming to take down the drones.

-Secretary of Homeland Security Alejandro Mayorkas called on Congress to extend and expand existing authority to conduct drone oversight, which were provided by the FAA Reauthorization Act of 2018 and neared expiration.
+Mayorkas called on Congress to extend and expand existing authority to conduct drone oversight, which were provided by the FAA Reauthorization Act of 2018 and neared expiration.
 On December 20, the Senate passed a bill extending those powers until September 30, 2025, when they ultimately did expire.

 The "Safeguarding the Homeland from the Threats Posed by Unmanned Aircraft Systems Act of 2023" was introduced by Senator Gary Peters.
-The bill, endorsed by Senator Schumer and Governor Murphy to help address the sightings, would grant the DHS and Department of Justice (DOJ) new authority to detect and mitigate drone threats.
+The bill, endorsed by Schumer and Murphy to help address the sightings, would grant the DHS and Department of Justice (DOJ) new authority to detect and mitigate drone threats.
 The bill was blocked by Senator Rand Paul who cited surveillance concerns.

 A congressional subcommittee held a December hearing on the bipartisan "Counter-UAS Authority Security, Safety, and Reauthorization Act", which would expand federal drone-countering powers.
-New York Governor Hochul released a statement supporting the legislation.
+Hochul released a statement supporting the legislation.
 The bill did not pass by the end of the Congressional term.
 Other failed bills in 2024 included H.R.
 4333, which proposed a pilot program to equip law enforcement for drone mitigation; and H.R.
 9949, which would have directed the FAA to establish temporary flight restrictions over outdoor music festivals.

 Social media

 Social media platforms played a significant role in driving public interest and disseminating misinformation regarding the sightings.
-New Jersey Governor Murphy said the reported sightings prompted the spread of conspiracy theories across social media.
+Murphy said the reported sightings prompted the spread of conspiracy theories across social media.
 Conversely, aerospace expert Jamey Jacob stated that social media largely drove the wave of reports.
-According to researchers at Montclair State University, online activity related to drone sightings surged in November and December, with fear being the dominant emotion expressed in the social media posts analyzed.
+According to researchers at Montclair State University, online activity related to drone observations surged in November and December, with fear being the dominant emotion expressed in the social media posts analyzed.
 A number of videos claiming to show suspicious drones were widely circulated, and later debunked as being mislabelled, deceptively edited, or AI-generated.
 Popular Science reported that TikTok hosted "some of the most blatant and widely seen fake videos" related to the sightings.